Personal Injury Lawyer Ames, IA

 4 Questions To Ask our Ames, IA Personal Injury Lawyer About Accepting a Personal Injury Settlement

 When you are injured through the fault of another, the resulting medical bills and loss of work can cause severe financial problems for you and your family.
 The insurance company that represents the party at fault may offer you a cash settlement in lieu of a court case.
 However, the emotional and physical toll of an accident may cause you to accept a cash settlement that may be much lower than your case is worth.
-Talking to an our Ames, Iowa personal injury lawyer at Johnston Martineau, LLC gives you the opportunity to ask questions regarding your offer.
+Talking to an our Ames, Iowa personal injury lawyer at Des Moines Injury Law, LLC gives you the opportunity to ask questions regarding your offer.
 We can help you avoid being cheated after you are injured through someone else’s negligence.

 - Is the Offer a Fair One?